 The World Health Organisation declared COVID-19 as a global pandemic on 11 March 2020.
-While the full impact of the pandemic cannot be accurately quantified at this point, the Board continues to closely monitor the situation and the impact on the performance of the loan portfolios held by the Group.

-The Board receives updates twice per month from Funding Circle on current delinquency and default trends by geographic exposure which also assists in reviewing the assumptions made with respect to expected credit losses.
-It also reviews information from a range of industry resources including economic forecasts.
+The Board continues to closely monitor the situation and the impact on the performance of the loan portfolios held by the Group.
+The Board receives updates on a regular basis from Funding Circle on current delinquency and default trends by geographic exposure.
 The Risk Committee also reviews a comprehensive range of other risks that may be impacted by COVID-19.